mongounit/mongounit/docs/getting-started.md

 Be sure to include `<scope>test</scope>` so **mongoUnit** only shows up in your *test* classpath.

 See a complete example of [`pom.xml`](https://github.com/mongounit/mongounit-demo2/blob/master/pom.xml).

+### Older versions of Spring Boot

+For Spring Boot version `2.3` and above, use mongoUnit version `2.0` and above.
+For earlier versions of Spring Boot, use mongoUnit version `1.1.0`.

 ## Annotate the test class with @MongoUnitTest